cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

   This method is parametrized by p and H, where p is the prime order of the base field Fp, and H is a cryptographic hash function which outputs at least floor(log2(p)) + 2 bits.
-  The function first hashes x, converts the result to an integer, and reduces modulo p to give an element of Fp.
+  The function first hashes x, an arbitrary-length string, converts the result to an integer, and reduces modulo p to give an element of Fp.

   We provide a more detailed algorithm in {{hashtobase}}.
 The value of i is used